Gambini/Overgrowth-Update/README.txt

 Press the bottom "Browse..." button and point to a folder where you would like to download the update files.
-Click the "Download and Update" option at the bottom left Click the "Download and Update" button at the bottom right Wait for things to download
+Click the "Download and Update" option at the bottom left Click the "Download and Update" button at the bottom right Wait for things to download and install
 Assuming no errors popped up, your Overgrowth game is now updated.